danbotspace/Documentation/docs/markdown.md

 ![bears](http://placebear.com/200/200)

-?{Note}Bears have excellent senses of smell, sight and hearing...
+t{Note} Bears have excellent senses of smell, sight and hearing...

-<{/}You shouldn't be here!
+p{/} You shouldn't be here!

 The end ...